Ludeme/LudiiAICompetition/README.md

 ## News
-To stay up-to-date with any new announcements about Ludii or the Ludii AI competitions, keep an eye out on:
+To stay up-to-date with any new announcements about Ludii or the Ludii AI Competition, please check:
 1. Our Twitter: https://twitter.com/ludiigames
 2. Our forums: https://ludii.games/forums/forumdisplay.php?fid=26